Skip to contents

 tols

-A vector of target balance tolerance values for each covariate.
+a vector of target balance tolerance values for each covariate.
 The resulting weighted covariate means will be no further away from the targets than the specified values.
 If only one value is supplied, it will be applied to all covariates.
-Can also be the output of a call to check_tols().
+Can also be the output of a call to process_tols().

 targets

-A vector of target population mean values for each covariate.
-The resulting weights will yield sample means within tols units of the target values for each covariate.
+A vector of target population mean values for each baseline covariate.
+The resulting weights will yield sample means within tols/2 units of the target values for each covariate.
+If NULL or all NA, estimand will be used to determine targets.
+Otherwise, estimand is ignored.
 If any target values are NA, the corresponding variable will not be targeted and its weighted mean will be wherever the weights yield the smallest variance.
-To ensure the weighted mean for a covariate is equal to its unweighted mean (i.e., so that its original mean is its target mean), its original mean must be supplied as a target.
+Can also be the output of a call to process_targets().
+See Details.

 s.weights